 45 C.F.R. §164.310(c)

-Workstation Use Policy
+Physical Safeguards Workstation Use Policy

 PROCEDURES

 General Security Requirements.
-The Security Officer will ensure each server, desktop computer system and wireless computer system used to access, transmit, receive and store EPHI to ensure that appropriate security is maintained and that access is restricted to authorized users.
-Each workstation that is used to access, transmit, receive or store EPHI must comply with each of the aforementioned measures.
+The Security Officer will ensure each server, desktop computer system and wireless computer system used to access, transmit, receive and store ePHI to ensure that appropriate security is maintained and that access is restricted to authorized users.
+Each workstation that is used to access, transmit, receive or store ePHI must comply with each of the aforementioned measures.
 If any of the aforementioned measures are not supported by the workstation operating system or system architecture, one of the following steps must be taken:

 The server, desktop computer system, or wireless computer system must be upgraded to support all of the following security measures,